Bruce Kaphan

-Bruce Kaphan is a musician who has worked on many studio projects, often as a pedal steel player, from 1970 to 2011.
+Bruce Kaphan is a musician and recording engineer who has worked on many studio projects, often as a pedal steel player, from 1970 to 2011.
 In particular he was a member of American Music Club.
+He is also credited with engineering, mixing, and/or mastering over sixty albums, including several albums by The Crooked Jades and the solo cover album Loveless: Hurts to Love by Kenny Feinstein of the band Water Tower.

 Albums

 Albums he has worked on include the following: